GlitchyZorua/windows93-code-archive/README.md

 - Windows 96
 - Off-Topic
-- Petscop (Yes, I know ilikebreadtoomuch contributed to this, its still not w93 related) If your personal information is associated with the archive, please contact me at RetroJBOT@hotmail.com
+- Petscop (Yes, I know ilikebreadtoomuch contributed to this, its still not w93 related)

+If your personal information is associated with the archive, please contact me at RetroJBOT@hotmail.com, It will be carefully disposed of.

 # TO DO LIST
 - Make a separate archive for https://ibiblio.org/gio/iconbrowser/